-Robert Mugabe, who led Zimbabwe for 37 years from independence to economic ruin, dies at 95
+Robert Mugabe, Zimbabwe’s Hero Who Turned Villain, Dies at 95

 “He was a hero who turned into a villain,” said Charles Rukuni, a political analyst and publisher of the Insider newsletter, who’s based in Harare, the capital.
 “He ushered in independence and brought a lot of hope but destroyed everything he built.”

 The son of a carpenter and a catechism teacher, Mugabe was born on Feb.
-21, 1924, in Zvimba, a poor farming area west of Harare, then known as Salisbury, and trained as a primary-school teacher.
+21, 1924, in Zvimba, a poor farming area west of Harare, then known as Salisbury.

 Advocates Overthrow